rashatwi/nmr-dataset/data/README.md

+**json-files.zip**:
+* Database of chemical shifts resulting from the benchmarking study in the form of json files.

 **ch_shifts.csv**:
 * 13C and 1H chemical shifts of the top six configurations of Mg(TFSI)2/DME at different DFT levels of theory using the PCM solvation model and different cluster sizes of DMSO and H2O as chemical references

 **ch_tensors.csv**:
 * 13C and 1H isotropic chemical shieldings of the top six configurations